binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 JavaScript is an inherently flexible and undisciplined language.
 This quality is a double edged sword.
 It provides us with extreme power, and also allows us to slaughter ourselves.
 Discipline is very much needed in order to stay safe and be able to assess our applications as they grow larger.

 I have been involved in many JavaScript project rescue missions where a Development Team can no longer understand what the monster they have created is doing, what state it is in and why.
-In almost all occasions, the developers on the team do not have a deep understanding of the language, and often of any of the language.
+In almost all occasions, the developers on the team do not have a deep understanding of the language, and often of any language.
 Given this, I always try and push the fact that JavaScript developers must do everything they can to understand the language.
 In most cases this means taking their learning home and becoming intimate with JavaScript's beauty.

 Because of the distinct lack of discipline within JavaScript (unlike most other languages) I try and convey as much understanding around techniques as possible to help impose extra rigour where and when needed.
 The remarkable thing about JavaScript is that when you really need to do something unconventional, you can, but I like to **weigh up the trade-offs** of either approach.